iZUMi-kyouka/ip/README.md

 - `01-02-2026 2114` (Feb 1, 2026 @ 21:14),
 so you can focus more on zipping through tasks than being tied to lame input format!

 For more information on all the datetime format that Rumi understands, please refer to the Appendix at the end of this document.

 ## Tagging of Tasks
 Rumi remembers many things!
 You could ask her to associate a certain task of any type with multiple tags!

+NOTE:
+- Tasks must only be specified at the end of a command!
+- Tags are separated by commas

 For example,
 - `todo laundry /tags chore,not_urgent` creates a task of type todo with the tags "chore" and "not_urgent"
 - `deadline iP /by 22925 1159pm /tags urgent,graded` creates a task of type deadline with the tags "urgent" and "graded
+- This command will not work: `deadline iP /tags urgent /by today`

 ## Adding deadlines
 Deadlines are a type of task that must be done by a certain time.
 Deadlines must contain both the task name and the deadline by which it must be done.

+**NOTE:**
+- Task name cannot be empty.
+- Deadline must be specified after the task name, and cannot be in the past.**

 Example: `deadline submit CS2103T iP /by 19/9/2025 4pm /tags urgent,need_help`